Rainy Thursday forecast — tackle it with these activities - News Break

 Catch a movie: There’s nothing wrong with using a wet day for a break, either.
 Whether it’s a visit to a theater or just a session on the couch catching up on your favorite streaming shows, a rest day is a great idea, too.

-Along with rain Thursday, here’s the rest of the four-day forecast for Monticello:
+Along with rain Thursday, here’s the rest of the four-day forecast for Hoopa:

 Thursday, May 27